 Special category data

-Special category data is defined at Article 9 GDPR as personal data revealing:
+Special category data is defined at Article 9 of the UK GDPR as personal data revealing:

 - Racial or ethnic origin;